 I can vouch that I’ve tried all of these methods at least once.
 I enjoy buying and rehabilitating old, neglected electric trains made by the likes of American Flyer, Lionel, and Marx, and I’ve also stripped and repainted numerous diecast Hot Wheels and Matchbox cars for my train layout.
 The same methods will also work on smaller scale model trains, with some potential caveats that I will explain.

 Yes, there are products sold especially for the task of stripping paint.
 You can find them in any paint store, and they generally work very well.
 The downsides with them are the cost, which is generally higher than for most of the other options here, and the risk of harming plastic.
-If you’re removing paint from metal, nothing works faster than the aircraft paint removers sold in auto parts stores.
+If you’re removing paint from metal, nothing works faster than the aircraft paint removers sold in hardware and auto parts stores.
 It will remove most paints in a matter of minutes.
 Just spray it on, come back in about 15 minutes and the paint will be bubbled off.

 An option that’s been popular for decades now is brake fluid.
 Not brake cleaner–brake fluid.
 Just soak the model overnight in a container full of the fluid, and in the morning, the paint will be gone.
 There is some controversy over the use of brake fluid with plastics.
 Some hobbyists insist brake fluid is plastic safe, while others insist it usually works but occasionally melts the car.
 Regardless, it certainly is a cheap option for removing paint from metal items.
 If you use it on plastic, be sure to keep a close eye on it.

 The downside is it’s not biodegradable.
 There are better, safer, and cheaper options.